User-defined rule files and lib libraries¶

 User-defined Exclusive Rules and Lua Libraries¶

-This example demonstrates a scheduled check for the hostname:
+This example uses a scheduled check of the hostname as an example:

 Create a file named 10001-hostname.lua